Aankhen (2002 film): Plot

 The bank robbery is successful, with the jewels safely captured by the three.
-However, in the process of robbing the bank, Illyaas' face is exposed by a nearby civilian, captured in footage and prompting citywide posters with his face.
+However, in the process of robbing the bank, Ellyaas' face is exposed by a nearby civilian, captured in footage and prompting citywide posters with his face.
 Meanwhile, Mr. Rajput anxiously tries to extort information from Vishwas and Arjun regarding the jewels and their location.
 Unable to answer, as they did not collect the items, they try to defer the answer by changing subjects.
-Ultimately, it is revealed that Illyaas is the one with complete knowledge of the box's belongings.
-Meanwhile, tensions rise between Rajput and Neha; the latter resists the abusive nature of Rajput and his obnoxious harassing of Vishwas and Arjun.
+Ultimately, it is revealed that Ellyaas is the one with complete knowledge of the box's belongings.
+Meanwhile, tensions rise between Rajput and Neha; the latter resists the abusive nature of Rajput and his obnoxious harassment of Vishwas and Arjun.
 Arjun confesses his love to Neha, who reveals that she is associated in the plot only for the well-being of her younger brother, Rahul, who has been kidnapped by Rajput, and she cannot kill him even if she has any weapon in her hand.

 In a furious attempt, the police try to locate Illyaas.
 Illyaas lands up at Rajput's place after getting drunk.
 Rajput tries several ways to force Illyaas into revealing the location of the box.
 Unable to generate an answer, he slams Illyaas, who falls on the ground and injures his eyes, causing bleeding.
 Even in this scenario, Rajput tries to get the information, but Vishwas and Arjun resist and claim that they will reveal the location if Illyaas is treated by paramedics.
 Rajput sends them to get Dr. Siddiqui.
-When both go to shamim street to get Dr. Siddiqui, Vishwas senses that Illyaas is in danger and Arjun and Vishwas double back to the training center to save him.
+When both go to Shamim Street to get Dr. Siddiqui, Vishwas senses that Illyaas is in danger, and Arjun and Vishwas double back to the training center to save him.
 Rajput starts to harass Illyaas by tickling him to force him to reveal the answer.
 In the action, Illyaas falls off the balcony and dies.
 Unable to bear the shock of the death, Neha pulls a gun on Rajput and threatens to reveal everything to the police if he does not leave her and the other two alone.
 Rajput notifies Neha that all these acts were done under her training, and he is spotless, and that until Neha is alive, nothing can happen to him.
 Realizing that she has to die in order to save Arjun and Vishwas, Neha shoots herself, just as both of them return after hearing loud screams.